Imperat/productPricesTestTask/README.md

 new configuration.
 If you are going to remove shop from config, you also need to remove data from Redis.
 Currently there is no API for that.
 - Service don't have an ability to block new incoming POST requests while processing previous requests.
-It's recommended to send POSTS requests not often that once per five minutes.
+It's recommended to send POST requests not often that once per five minutes.

 Developer Notes
 ---------------